Scientific Name

 How to Grow and Care

-These are light-loving plants, growing best in full sun but also grow in light shade or partial shade.
-They grow best in warmer environments—plant in an area of your garden that gets 6 hours of sunlight a day.
+These light-loving plants grow best in full sun but can also grow in light or partial shade.
+They grow best in warmer environments—plant in an area of your garden that gets 6 hours of sunlight daily.

 The soil does need to be well-drained.
 Very good drainage is essential for preventing root rot or fungal diseases.